Kaktushose/jda-commands/wiki/docs/misc/logging.md

 Per default, we will provide a very basic fallback logger based on [java.util.logging][[java.util.logging.Logger]].
 Please consult its documentation to know how to configure it.

-!!! tip
+!!! info
     Sometimes  `java.util.logging` is referred to as `JUL`.
 Don't be confused, it's the same!

-## the fallback logger
+## The Fallback Logger
-The fallback logger is a simple SLF4J logger built around [java.util.logging.Logger][[java.util.logging.Logger]] with a log format similar to JDA's fallback logger format.
+The fallback logger is a simple SLF4J logger built around [java.util.logging.Logger][[java.util.logging.Logger]] with a log format similar to JDAs fallback logger format.

 The log levels are translated following: